 The Christchurch earthquake has just made us all aware of how important it is to be prepared for a disaster.
 While an earthquake is terrifying for us, it is equally so for our pets.
 They get scared too.
 We know how important it is to make sure that our families are safe but what can we do for our pets?

-If you would like a FREE Pet Emergency Sticker (see right) - to alert emergency services that you have animals on your property, please contact us to have one sent to you.
+If you would like a FREE Pet Emergency Sticker (see right) - to alert emergency services that you have animals on your property, please visit us at 14 Wilmers Road in Hornby to collect this directly.
+If you are unable to visit please send us a self addressed envelope, with postage affixed, and we would be happy to post the stickers to you.
 This sticker must be displayed in a prominent place on your doors OR windows and be clearly visible to emergency services.

 PET EMERGENCY PLAN